Quotas and limits in Managed Service for Apache Kafka®

 - Quotas

-are organizational constraints that our support team can change upon request. - Limits are technical constraints of the Yandex Cloud architecture.
+are organizational constraints that can be changed by support on request. - Limits are technical constraints due to the Yandex Cloud architecture.
 You cannot change the limits.

 If you need more resources, you can increase your quotas in one of the following ways: